nuclear

 3d model of alpha particles.

 A sample of radioactive radium metal was placed inside a lead block with a hole at one end.
 Radioactive radium metal emits alpha particles.
-Alpha particles are large heavy fast moving particles (they travel about 5% light speed in air) and they have lots of kinetic energy, they are like small "bullets".
+Alpha particles are large heavy fast moving particles and they have lots of kinetic energy, they are like small "bullets".
 However they can only travel only a few centimetres in air.
-Alpha particles have a charge of 2+, since they consist of 2 protons and 2 neutrons.
-Alpha particles are similar to the nucleus of a helium atom.
-Since alpha particles are only able to travel a few centimetres in air the whole experiment was carried out in a sealed container in which the most of the air was sucked out by a vacuum pump.
+Alpha particles have a charge of 2+, since they consist of 2 protons and 2 neutrons, in fact alpha particles are similar to the nucleus of a helium atom.
+Since alpha particles are only able to travel a few centimetres in air the whole experiment proposed by Rutherford was carried out in a sealed container in which the most of the air was sucked out by a vacuum pump.
 Next the alpha particles which were emitted by the radium travelled towards a very thin sheet of gold foil.

 Model showing the set-up used in Rutherford's gold foil experiment.
 Rutherford was amazed when some of the alpha particles actually bounced back off the gold foil, he described it by saying that it was as if someone had fired an artillery shell at a piece of tissue paper and it came back and hit you.